asteroid-lang/asteroid/docs/User Guide.rst

 * ``list``
 * ``tuple``

 These are structured data types in that they can contain entities that belong to other data types.
+Both of these data types have constructors which are sequences of comma separated values enclosed by square brackets for lists, e.g. ``[1,2,3]``, and enclosed by parentheses for tuples, e.g. ``(x,y)``.
+Lists are mutable structures in that we can add or delete elements.
+On the other hand, tuples are immutable objects;
+once created you cannot change them.
-Both of these data types have constructors which are possibly empty sequences of comma separated values enclosed by square brackets for lists, e.g. ``[1,2,3]``, and enclosed by parentheses for tuples, e.g. ``(x,y)``.
-For tuples we have the caveat that the 1-tuple is represented by a value followed by a comma to distinguish it from parenthesized expressions, e.g. ``(3,)`` the 1-tuple versus ``(3)`` the parenthesized expression.
+Furthermore, for tuples we have the caveat that the 1-tuple is represented by a value followed by a comma to distinguish it from parenthesized expressions, e.g. ``(3,)`` the 1-tuple versus ``(3)`` the parenthesized expression.
 Here are some examples,
 ::
     let l = [1,2,3].  -- this is a list